bjornbytes/lovr/COMPILING.md

 Which will output `game.js` and `game.data`.
 The `lovr.html` file will need to be modified to include `game.js` in a script tag.

+Troubleshooting
+---

+- If you get "CMake no CMAKE_CXX_COMPILER found" on Windows, then install Visual Studio and create a blank C++ project, which will prompt you to install the compilers and tools necessary to compile LÖVR.